VanoPekkar/fractal-designer/README.md

 # Fractal Designer
 ## Installation

-Go [here](https://github.com/VanoPekkar/fractal-designer/releases/) and download version for your operational system.
+To install the application go [here](https://github.com/VanoPekkar/fractal-designer/releases/) and download the version for your operational system.
 If you use Windows, simply run the downloaded .exe file.
-If you use Linux run the following command in terminal:
+If you use Linux run the following commands in terminal:
 ```
 $ chmod +x <downloaded file>
+$ <downloaded file>
 ```
-and then double click on the file.